• Skip to primary navigation

 Logan and I have really enjoyed biking lately and were thrilled to find out we could rent bikes from Rock Town River Outfitters to ride a few trails in Little Rock.
 We decided to go on a ride around Two Rivers Park and loved the view from Two Rivers Bridge at the start of our ride.

-As an added bonus, all of the bikes offered to rent at Rock Town River Outfitters are serviced before you ride them so you shouldn’t have to worry about any major hang-ups.
+As a bonus, all of the bikes offered to rent at Rock Town River Outfitters are serviced before you ride them so you shouldn’t have to worry about any major hang-ups.

 Our Favorite Bike Trails in Little Rock